1.

 7.

-Beckett, C. & Taylor, H. Human growth and development.
-(SAGE, 2010).
+Beckett, C. & Taylor, H. Human Growth and Development.
+(SAGE, Los Angeles, 2010).

 8.

-Sudbery, J. Human Growth and Development: An Introduction for Social Workers. vol. Student Social Work (Taylor and Francis, 2009).
+Sudbery, J. Human Growth and Development: An Introduction for Social Workers. vol. Student Social Work (Taylor and Francis, Hoboken, 2009).

 9.